License agreement for the use of the MailUp Platform

 6.1 – Warranties.

-Client’s warranties.
+6.1.1 Client’s warranties.
 The Client represents and warrants:(i) that all information provided by the Client to MailUp are complete, accurate and updated, including the data entered in the dedicated menu “Management”, and, in particular, in the section Administrative Contacts, available within the MailUp® Platform;(ii) that it is entitled to authorize, and does authorize MailUp to exercise all rights necessary to thoroughly perform this Agreement.
-Nothing set forth in this article shall serve to limit or exclude liability of either of the Parties for willful misconduct or gross negligence.
+Nothing set forth in this article shall serve to limit or exclude liability of either of the Parties for wilful misconduct or gross negligence.

 6.2 – Responsibility/liability for information published.
 In consideration of the nature and characteristics of the MailUp® Platform and its functioning, the Client, also in its capacity as party liable for actions taken by its own employees, staff members or support collaborators under arts.
 1228 and/or 2049 of the Italian Civil Code, undertakes to fully indemnify and holder harmless MailUp in the event that the latter were requested or required, either directly or jointly, either in out-of-court proceedings or in-court proceedings, to pay sums, for example, and without any limitation, as compensation for damages, indemnity, sanctions (administrative, tax or other penalties) in connection with the contents of the communications and the information that is sent or transmitted through the MailUp® Platform, the legitimacy of the same and the conduct engaged in by the Client, by its personnel, employees, collaborators or final customers, or, in any case, by any party for whose work the Client is liable by law or contract.
 Civil liability and criminal liability in connection with information published through the service offered by MailUp shall remain borne exclusively by the Client.

 6.3 – Liability for the Client’s breaches.
-The Client undertakes to indemnify and hold harmless MailUp from and against all damages, losses, liabilities, costs, charges and expenses, including any legal fees and expenses, that may be incurred or suffered by MailUp or for which the latter received a payment request, that would not have been incurred or suffered or requested if (i) the Client had fulfill the obligations undertaken upon entering into this Agreement and (ii) the representations and warranties provided by the Client by entering into this Agreement had been truthful, accurate, complete and not misleading.
+The Client undertakes to indemnify and hold harmless MailUp from and against all damages, losses, liabilities, costs, charges and expenses, including any legal fees and expenses, that may be incurred or suffered by MailUp or for which the latter received a payment request, that would not have been incurred or suffered or requested if (i) the Client had fulfil the obligations undertaken upon entering into this Agreement and (ii) the representations and warranties provided by the Client by entering into this Agreement had been truthful, accurate, complete and not misleading.
 The Client further undertakes to fully indemnify and hold harmless MailUp from and against all damages, losses, liabilities, costs, charges and expenses, including legal fees and expenses that may be incurred or suffered by MailUp or for which the latter received a payment request, in any case related to the mailing of information contained in the Client’s messages, also in the event of damages claims raised by third parties for any reason whatsoever.

 6.5 – Breaches caused by external events.
 MailUp shall not be deemed in any way liable for the malfunctioning of the MailUp® Platform or the impossibility of or difficulty in performing the ancillary services due to the fault of the operators of the telephone and electricity lines and worldwide and national networks and, merely by way of example but without any limitation, following breakdowns, overloads, interruptions, etc.